astres-espace/space_data_bot/README.md

 SPACEDATA_CHANNEL_ID: <the ID of the channel in which you want to use the bot>
 ```
 _They will most certainly change to be more global._

+You will find help to create them in : create_local_env_variables file.

 3. Download the repository and execute the `main.py` file